List of unrelegated association football clubs: Historical considerations

-In still many other instances, new top-tier leagues were created to replace existing national championships.
+In many instances, new top-tier leagues were created to replace existing national championships.
 In England, six teams have been present in every season of the Premier League, which was founded in 1992.
-None of them however had an uninterrupted run in the preceding First Division.
-Thus, a great number of teams can claim to have never been relegated from these newer competitions.
-In Scotland, Celtic and Aberdeen have never been relegated.
-Until 2012 Rangers shared that distinction and were the only Scottish club to never fall below 6th, but were removed from the top division and re-admitted to the bottom (fourth) tier of Scottish senior football amid a financial crisis (they climbed back to the top level four years later) so do not have an unbroken run but have never technically been relegated due to on-field performance.
-Similarly, Cliftonville, Glentoran and Linfield have the unique distinction of having played at the top flight in Northern Ireland for 131 years, but five more teams have been present in every season of the NIFL Premiership, which was only established in 2008.
+None of them had an uninterrupted run in the preceding First Division.
+Thus, a great number of teams can claim to have never been relegated from newer competitions.
+In Northern Ireland, the teams of Cliftonville, Glentoran and Linfield have played at the top-tier for 135 years, but another five have been present in every season of the NIFL Premiership, which was established in 2008.

+In Scotland, Aberdeen and Celtic have never been relegated.
+Until 2012 Rangers had participated in every top-tier season since 1890, but were removed and admitted to the fourth tier of Scottish football amid a financial crisis (climbing back to the top by 2016), so do not have an unbroken run but have never been relegated due to on-field performance, remaining the only Scottish club to never finish below 6th.
+This contrasts with Celtic and Aberdeen, remaining at the top continuously despite the former finishing below 6th seven times and the latter finishing bottom twice.

-There are however leagues that have been running for a long time.
-Not surprising, fewer clubs manage to stay on top the longer a competition runs.
+Many leagues have been running for a long time.
+Unsurprisingly, fewer clubs manage to stay on top the longer a competition runs.
 The Spanish Primera División was born in 1929, and only Athletic Bilbao, FC Barcelona and Real Madrid have been present ever since.
-The same year the Italian Serie A became a round-robin tournament, and only Inter Milan has continuously played at the highest level from that moment forward – even doing so since 1909.
-And finally, no team that plays in the Swiss Super League – established in 1897 – has not been relegated at one point in their history.
+The same year the Italian Serie A became a round-robin tournament, and only Inter Milan has continuously played at the highest level from that moment forward – even doing so since 1909 (though Juventus FC, since its debut in the top-tier league in 1900, only ever spent a single season outside of it due to an administrative decision in 2006).
+Out of the FIFA World Cup-winning nations, France is the only one that has no unrelegated clubs from the current top-tier league, despite the latter having existed since 1930 (though Paris Saint-Germain, since its creation in 1970, was only ever relegated from Ligue 1 due to an administrative decision in 1972).
+Similarly, no team that plays in the Swiss Super League – established in 1897 – has not been relegated at one point in their history.